-The key audit procedures that we performed in respect of revenue recognition for these specific customers included the following:
+The key audit procedures that we performed in respect of revenue recognition for these specific department included the following:

-- 1. We understood the internal control processes related to the recognition of revenue from specific customers and evaluated the design and implementation of relevant controls. - 2.
-We sampled the sales from these specific customers, and verified related sales orders, shipment records and the received payments.
+- 1. We obtained an understanding and tested the appropriateness of the design and the implementation of internal control system that is related to revenue recognition. - 2.
+We sampled the sales from these specific department, and verified related sales orders, shipment records and the received payments.

-Responsibilities of Management and Those Charged with Governance for the Financial Statements
+Responsibilities of Management and Those Charged with Governance for the Parent Company Only Financial Statements

-Management is responsible for the preparation and fair presentation of the financial statements in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the parent company only financial statements in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers, and for such internal control as management determines is necessary to enable the preparation of parent company only financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.
+In preparing the parent company only financial statements, management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.